|

 For an easier introductory guide on array-timeseries, see this page.
 The dimensions of an array-series need to be stated when it is constructed.
 Afterwards, indexes are used to refer to its elements:

-x = series(2); //two dimensions
+x = series(2); //two dimensions |

-As seen, you may use the shorter x[a, b] instead of the more strict x['a', 'b'], when the elements are simple names, for instance not containing blanks or special symbols.
+As seen, you may use the shorter x[a,b] instead of the more strict x['a','b'], when the elements are simple names, for instance not containing blanks or special symbols.

-When dealing with timeseries given in some logical structure apart from time (for instance input-output cells), name composition is often used, for instance using the name convention xab and xao instead of x[a, b] and x[a, o].
-Using array-series, there are convenient summing functions like sum(#j, x[a, #j]), summing up the second dimension of the array-series x (for instance, with #j = ('b', 'o'), the index x[a, #j] will correspond to x[a, b], x[a, o]).
+When dealing with timeseries given in some logical structure apart from time (for instance input-output cells), name composition is often used, for instance using the name convention xab and xao instead of x[a,b] and x[a,o].
+Using array-series, there are convenient aggregation functions like sum(#j, x[a,#j]), summing up the second dimension of the array-series x (for instance, with #j = b, o; the index x[a,#j] will correspond to x[a,b], x[a,o]).
 The same kind of logic can also be implemented with name-conventions, for instance sum(#i, xa{#j}), where xa{#j} will correspond to xab, xao.
-Still, array-series can be very practical in order to organize timeseries in some non-time structure/dimensions, and an array-subseries like for instance x[a, b] can be used in the same way as a normal timeseries xab.
+Still, array-series can be very practical in order to organize timeseries in some non-time structure/dimensions, and an array-subseries like for instance x[a,b] can be used in the same way as a normal timeseries xab.
 Also, with array-series there is no risk of name-collisions.
-For instance, x[ab, c] is clearly different from x[a, bc], whereas a simple naming convention will produce the same name, xabc.
-This can be remedied with, for instance, underscores (x_ab_c vs. x_a_bc), but in that case why not just use array-series?
+For instance, x[ab,c] is clearly different from x[a,bc], whereas a simple naming convention will produce the same name, xabc.

-You may perform simple mathematical operations on array-series without indexes, for instance p * x in the above example, being equivalent to p[#i, #j] * x[#i, #j].
+Elements that are simple numbers represented as strings may have values added or subtracted, for instance x[#a+1], where #a could be a list of strings representing ages, like ('18', '19', ..., '80').
+You may also perform simple mathematical operations on array-series without indexes, for instance p * x in the above example, being equivalent to p[#i, #j] * x[#i, #j].
 Such possibilities (array-series algebra) will be augmented.

-The following tables presents the different operators:
+The following tables presents different useful operators:

 Type |